gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 | , | . | - | c | j |   | k | m | b | x | z |
 |•••|•••|TAB|LWR|SPC|   |OSS|RSE|RET|•••|•••|

-### Modifier keys
+### Modifier keys and layer keys

 Modifier keys are on the same side as the layer key (`RSE` or `LWR`) on the home row, on every layer below Base.
 This reduces finger contortion when chording with modifiers.
 To use modifiers with alpha keys, simply release the layer key. `Hyper` and `Meh` keys are not real modifiers but chords of normal modifiers -- `Hyper` is every modifier key, and `Meh` is every key except shift.
 These are rarely used by existing keyboard shortcuts in any OS. `Hyper` is configured to call Alfred and `Meh` to call Rectangle, a window manager.
 Infrequent layer keys are also available on the bottom row. `Shift` has a low priority here as its duplicatie `One Shot Shift` on the base layer is used for prose.
+The extra layer keys are below the modifier keys and can be toggled on.

 ## LWR